 The readiness of participants to reveal most of or even all of the information demanded from them during the sales dialogue with the shopping bot, and the widespread willingness to also provide their address, are alarming findings.
 The degree of inconsistent behavior found in the data among 'privacy aware' clusters 2-4 appears particularly problematic.
 The results are even more relevant when one considers the experimental conditions: after all, bot questions were designed to include many non-legitimate and unimportant personal questions.
 Participants also had to sign that they agreed to the selling of their data to an anonymous entity.
-During debriefing, efforts had been made to minimize sympathy with us as experimenters.
+During the experimental briefing, in which instructions were read aloud to all participants, one of our goals was to minimize sympathy with us as experimenters.
 The conditions under which participants 'revealed themselves' were therefore probably even more unfavorable in terms of privacy than a regular Internet interaction would be.
 This indicates that even though Internet users have some view on privacy, they do not act accordingly.
-A majority of persons who participated in the shopping experiment disclosed so much information about themselves that a relatively revealing profile could be constructed on the basis of only one shopping session.
-This result is not only alarming in itself, but even more so given that, for many participants, this behavior stands in sharp contrast to their self-reported privacy attitude (especially for the profiling averse and fundamentalist participants in clusters 2 and 4).
-It raises the question of how privacy can be protected effectively while at the same time avoiding tutelage.
+Mostly, they are willing to reveal themselves.